-Kane enters his seventh season as an assistant men's soccer coach at Stevenson in 2014.
+Kane enters his eighth season as an assistant men's soccer coach at Stevenson in 2015.
 A standout player for head coach John Plevyak at McDaniel from 2002-05, he oversees team fitness and player development.

 A 2006 graduate of McDaniel, Kane was a three-time All-Centennial Conference First Team selection and Centennial Conference Player of the Year in 2003.
 He was also a two-time NCAA Regional Second Team All-America honoree in 2003 and 2005.